Purina Bella Logo

 Harmful ingredients are those which have been linked to adverse health effects.
 In general, we do not recommend feeding any product which contains any harmful ingredients.

 There are certain situations where these ingredients may be necessary.
-We always recommend contacting Purina Bella for further clarification regarding any harmful or controversial ingredient.
+We always recommend contacting Beneful for further clarification regarding any harmful or controversial ingredient.

-We have identified 1 harmful ingredient used in certain Purina Bella recipes.
+We have identified 6 harmful ingredients used in certain Beneful recipes.
 To learn more, click on the ingredient's name.

 2 Recipes